 There are records of massive abandonments of Huskies in countries like the US, the UK, and New Zealand, contributing to the diminished popularity of the breed.
 For example, a local rescue McQueen saw a 20 percent increase in abandoned Huskies.

-As with all other breeds, pedigree dogs will cost a lot more than mixed breeds.
-Also, dogs with champion blood lineage will cost you a premium on top of the purebred label.
+As with all dog breeds, pedigree dogs will cost a lot more than mixed breeds or those without a strong pedigree.
+For example, dogs with champion blood lineage will cost you a huge premium on top of the purebred label.
 But what does this all mean?

 If you’re purchasing from a reputable breeder, you’ll get to see the pedigree of the puppy.
-The pedigree is essentially the family history of dog, providing crucial health information that can be traced back several generations.
+The pedigree is essentially the family history of dog, providing crucial health information that can be traced back for a few generations.

 For instance, “OFA” on the pedigree means the dog suffered from hip dysplasia.
 However, you’ll find information on eye conditions, elbow dysplasia and more.
 Examinations will be graded as: E (excellent), G (good) or F (fair).